© 2013-2018 by Zack Smith. All rights reserved.

-- Complex addressing modes such as segmentation, indirect with shifted offset, etc.
+- Complex addressing modes such as segmentation, indirect addressing with shifted offset, etc.

-- Q: Can we someday design a new instruction set that is so fast to emulate in software, that we can forever abandon JIT compilation?
+- Q: Can we somehow design a new instruction set that is so fast to emulate in software, that we can forever abandon JIT compilation?

 A: That is the question that my experiments, described below, were meant to answer.

 - Q: Why do you call this a series of rational deductions?